suvarna28/suvarna-portfolio/README.md

 ## Features

 * Responsive in different devices
-* When you hover over some the content it creates an opacity and gradient background
+* When you hover over some of the content it creates an opacity and gradient background

 ## Installation